 Boxing is a business that doesn’t mind creating an illusion of greatness.

 The case of Deontay Wilder is a perfect example of this phenomenon.
-Wilder has won all of his fights, many by violent knockout.
-But herein lies the problem: Almost all of his wins have come against fighters with little or no chance of winning.
-Wilder won a heavyweight title from Bermane Stiverne, a so-so heavyweight at best.
-Before winning the title his biggest win was against Malik Scott, who can box a little, but doesn’t always show up.
-Scott was KO’d in less than a round, a loss that makes Ali knocking out Liston look legit.
+Wilder had won all of his fights, many by violent knockout.
+But herein lies the problem: Almost all of his wins had come against fighters with little or no chance of winning.
+Wilder won a heavyweight trinket from Bermane Stiverne, a so-so heavyweight who struggled with an ancient Ray Austin and whose best wins came against Chris Arreola.
+Before winning the title Deontay’s biggest win was against Malik Scott, who can box a little, but doesn’t always show up.
+Scott was kayoed in less than a round, a loss that makes Ali knocking out Liston look legit.